mxbranch/ye_olde_meme_shoppe/README.md

   - This only functions for specified discord usernames.
 These are loaded from an environmental variable - see the .env_template for the format.
 - `#souls (text)`
   - When used as a reply to a message with an image attachment this command adds the "You Died" overlay from various From Software games onto it.
+- `#wasted`
+  - When used as a reply to a message with an image attachment this command adds the "Wasted" overlay from various Grand Theft Auto games onto it.

 ## Example Output